AI4Agriculture/PyKGML_development/README.md

 study 2: Liu et al. (2024).
 Knowledge-guided machine learning can improve carbon cycle quantification in agroecosystems.
 Nature communications, 15(1), 357. https://www.nature.com/articles/s41467-023-43860-5

-Study 1 pretrained models to predict N2O fluxes using ecosys synthetic data and fine tuned them using mesocosm data.
-Study 2 developed KGML for predicting and partitioning CO2 fluxes (Ra, Rh, NEE), using synthetic data in the pretraining step and flux tower observations for fine-tuning.
+Study 1 pretrained KGML models to predict N2O fluxes using ecosys synthetic data and fine tuned them using mesocosm data.
+Study 2 developed KGML models for predicting and partitioning CO2 fluxes (Ra, Rh, NEE), using synthetic data in the pretraining step and flux tower observations for fine-tuning.
 To differentiate KGML models from the two studies, we call the model of study 1 KGMLag-CO2 and that of study 2 KGMLag-N2O.

 # Files:
 - Original code